Color Difference Checker – Compare Similar Colors Instantly

 Paste your CSS, list of colors, or palette codes below.
 Compare colors and find similarity between them instantly.

-What is Color Difference?
+What Is Color Difference?

 Color difference is the mathematical measurement of how distinct two colors are from one another.
-In digital design, every color can be broken down into numerical values (like RGB or HEX).
+In digital design, every color can be broken down into numerical values like RGB or HEX.
 By comparing these values, we can calculate the exact distance between two colors in a color space.
-The most common metric for this is Delta E (ΔE), which calculates differences in human-perceivable lightness, chroma, and hue.
-A Delta E of less than 1.0 is usually imperceptible to the human eye, while a Delta E greater than 5.0 is clearly visible.
-If you need to convert HEX to RGB values before comparing, our dedicated converter handles that automatically.
+The most common metric is Delta E (ΔE), which quantifies differences in human-perceivable lightness, chroma, and hue.
+A Delta E below 1.0 is imperceptible to the human eye, while anything above 5.0 is clearly visible.

 How Color Similarity Works in Digital Design